-The Budget Center will host a Twitter chat, #CutPovertyCA, Tuesday, September 19, 2017 from 11:00 am to noon, to discuss the 2016 Census poverty figures for California and what they mean for our state.
-The chat will be an opportunity to share your perspective on poverty and discuss ways that policymakers and other key players could help address economic hardship and broaden prosperity.
+The Budget Center hosted a Twitter chat, #CutPovertyCA, Tuesday, September 19, 2017 from 11:00 am to noon, to discuss the 2016 Census poverty figures for California and what they mean for our state.
+The chat was an opportunity to share different perspectives on poverty and discuss ways that policymakers and other key players could help address economic hardship and broaden prosperity.

 Twitter Chat Resources

 Hosted by: @CalBudgetCenter